 Big "NO!": Hafmar lets one loose when Iralbe informs them that Pyramos will take their territory.

-Body Horror: The hellhounds have been exposed to mutating Black Touch for generations, resulting in strange mutations such as extra limbs, eyes, too many teeth, strange skeletal structures, and countless other strange features.
+Body Horror: The hellhounds have been exposed to mutagenic Black Touch for generations, resulting in strange mutations such as extra limbs, extra eyes, too many teeth, strange skeletal structures, and countless other strange features.

 The most mutated ones are called deepblooded and are forbidden to breed.
 Even more grotesque are the cliffhounds, who live on the outer slopes of the Crater and guard it against intrusion.